 A summary of the findings from the CEC NBS workshop series (DHI 2022b) regarding data and knowledge gaps, and barriers to retrofitting existing infrastructure with NBS, is provided in this section.
+Environmental barriers include seasonal and long-term variability of natural systems, and the lag time for NBS to establish, which can contribute to uncertainty and hesitance among the public, institutions, and the project team.
+In addition, there is some uncertainty around the impacts of climate change, particularly on rates of sea-level rise at longer time horizons and effects on storm intensity and frequency.

 Box 2 provides a summary of the barriers identified during the CEC workshop series.